wlmwang/annety/README.md

     POSIX(as MACOSX...) (for develop)
     cmake >= 2.8.5

+# Build
+./build.sh

 # Document
 // see

 # Addition
     Annety uses a lot of modified open source code, including: chromium, leveldb, muduo, nginx and so on.
     Thanks for open source.